-As a new employee, you may be confused by all the health insurance terms out there: what are PPOs and HDHPs, and how are they different?
-What’s going on with this (relatively) new option, the HSA?
+As a new employee, you may be confused by all the health insurance terms out there: What are PPOs and HDHPs, and how are they different?
+What’s going on with HSAs?
 And which one makes sense for me?

 You can’t have an HSA and be a part of a PPO.
 You need to elect the HDHP in order to qualify for an HSA.

 A Health Savings Account isn’t its own insurance plan.
-An HSA is a newer, slightly different option for workers who want to make the most of their healthcare dollars.
+An HSA is another option for workers who want to make the most of their healthcare dollars.
 They were created to help ease the financial burden of rising health care costs.

 The money you contribute to your HSA is pre-tax, which reduces your overall tax burden.
 HSAs allow you to spend money on medical expenses because you have a high-deductible plan.
 This includes costs not covered by your insurance.

 Contributions to an HSA can vary.
-Currently an individual can contribute $3,300 to an HSA and a family can contribute $6,550.
-HSA contribution amounts don’t change based on your tax bracket.
-Anyone can contribute as much or as little to the account as they like.
+As of 2020, an individual can contribute $3,550 annually to an HSA and a family can contribute $7,100.
+HSA contribution amounts don’t change based on your tax bracket, so anyone can contribute as much or as little to the account as they like.

 Anyone can set up an HSA.
-It’s not something you need to get through your employer (although that is an option as well).
-To qualify, you need to be under 65 and have health insurance in the form of a High Deductible Health Plan (HDHP) that is your only form of insurance.
+It’s not something you need to get through your employer (although that may be an option as well).
+To qualify, you need to be under 65 and have health insurance in the form of a High Deductible Health Plan (HDHP).

 How to Use Your HSA